 The B-2 cockpit has evolved since initial delivery in 1993:

 The upcoming B-21 Raider will incorporate lessons learned from B-2 operations while introducing next-generation cockpit technology.
-The two-person crew concept will continue, but with even greater automation and improved human-machine interface.
+The two-person crew concept continues, but with greater automation and improved human-machine interface.

 Key Takeaways

-- The B-2 cockpit integrates into a flying wing design while maintaining stealth characteristics
+- B-2 cockpit integrates into flying wing design while maintaining stealth characteristics

-- Two-person crew (pilot and mission commander) operates the aircraft on missions exceeding 30 hours
+- Two-person crew operates missions exceeding 30 hours

-- Glass cockpit with digital displays was revolutionary for its era and enabled reduced crew size
+- Glass cockpit with digital displays was revolutionary and enabled reduced crew size

-- Crew rest facilities and mission support systems enable marathon nuclear and conventional missions
+- Crew rest facilities enable marathon nuclear and conventional missions

 Technical details compiled from official Air Force sources, manufacturer documentation, and published pilot accounts.
 Some operational specifics remain classified.